cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

 ## Why

-I am working on a project where we consider to integratie [discourse](https://www.discourse.org/) for handling embedded discussions.
+I am working on a project where we consider to integrate [discourse](https://www.discourse.org/) for handling embedded discussions.
 Just as an example, have a look at the [home-assistant blog](https://www.home-assistant.io/blog/2019/08/28/release-98/) and scroll to the very bottom.
-They use embedded discourse for that purpose.
+They are using embedded discourse for that purpose.

 For my local tests I wanted to set-up a local discourse instance.
 In principle, this is not too difficult if you use the [developing-with-vagrant](https://github.com/discourse/discourse_docker#developing-with-vagrant) vagrant image together with the [discourse_dev](https://github.com/discourse/discourse_docker/tree/master/image/discourse_dev) docker image.
 But first of all, this set-up does not fulfill all the requirements for testing the embedding of discourse (DNS names, ...) and second I wanted to get a feeling of what it means to set-up a production